The types and uses of social, mobile and online metrics, the use of big data in shaping the user experience.

 The student is required to research, evaluate, create, and present to his or her peers a two-part Online Marketing Plan for a non-profit organization of the student’s choosing.

 Online Marketing Plan 1: Organizational and Digital Profile:

-The first part of the project requires the student, using documented digital resources, to presents the organization's history, stated mission, organizational structure, any noteworthy third-party news, web, or other database references to it, a sketch of its financial health and of resource allocation, and a description of the organization's existing social media usages (website, social media sites, mobile apps, etc.).
-The first part must be 600–700-words and be written in APA format.
+The first part of the project requires the student, using extensively documented digital resources, to present the organization's history, stated mission, and organizational structure, any noteworthy third-party news, web, or other database references to it, a sketch of its financial health and of its resource allocation, and a description of the organization's existing social media usages (website, social media sites, mobile apps, etc.).
+The first part must be 600–700 words and be written in APA format.

 Online Marketing Plan 2: Digital and Analytical Prospectus

 The second part of the project requires the student, as an extension of the first project part, to devise and to submit an extensive 15–20-page proposed Online Marketing Plan for the organization.
 The plan project must include discussions of such tools and techniques as website content, analytics and search engine optimization usage, search and display marketing, social media marketing, video marketing, email marketing, content marketing, and mobile marketing.